trentm/node-bunyan/README.md

 # Versioning

-The scheme I follow is most succintly described by the bootstrap guys [here](https://github.com/twitter/bootstrap#versioning).
+The scheme I follow is most succinctly described by the bootstrap guys [here](https://github.com/twitter/bootstrap#versioning).

 tl;dr: All versions are `<major>.<minor>.<patch>` which will be incremented for